yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-008_Password_Digit_Requirement.md

 ---

 ## ✅ Expected Result

-- Registration is rejected
-- System displays a validation message indicating password must contain at least one digit
+System displays a validation message indicating password must contain at least one digit
-- User account is not created